College Central General 529 Savings Information/529 Plan Overview

-A “contributor/owner” establishes an account for the “beneficiary,” usually a child or grandchild, for the purpose of paying expected college expenses.
+A “contributor/owner” establishes an account for the “beneficiary,” often a child or grandchild, for the purpose of paying expected education expenses.
 To establish an account, the contributor may use the 529 Plan in his/her state of residence or he/she may use a 529 Plan from another state that does not have a residency requirement.
+Most 529 College Savings Plans have no residency requirement.
 Mutual fund companies have been selected by the sponsoring states to manage many of these 529 Plans.
 The contributor, based on his/her investment objective, chooses a specific fund portfolio available from the mutual fund company and then makes contributions to the fund according to his/her wishes.

 An example of how one state structures one of its programs (states may offer more than one savings plan):

-There is a residency requirement but there is no age requirement for the beneficiary and the contributor and beneficiary may be the same person.
-The minimum initial dollar value to start is a $250 lump sum contribution, or if the contributor prefers to use an automatic deposit option, the account may be opened with a minimum monthly deposit of as little as $1.
-Maximum contributions for one beneficiary can total $395,000.
+There is no residency requirement and no age requirement for the beneficiary, and the contributor and beneficiary may be the same person.
+The minimum initial dollar value to start is a $250 lump sum contribution, or if the contributor prefers to use an automatic deposit option, the account may be opened with a minimum monthly deposit of as little as $25.
+Maximum contributions for one beneficiary can total $472,000.
 Available investment choices include age-based portfolios, fixed allocation multi-fund portfolios, individual fund portfolios and a stable value option.
-The program is direct-sold and does not charge an enrollment or annual administration fee, but as mentioned, is only open to the state residents.
-A deduction against state income tax is allowed for residents' contributions to the home state plan.
-Earnings are exempt from state and federal income tax when used for a qualified education expense.
+The program is direct-sold and does not charge an enrollment or annual administration fee.
+A deduction against state income tax is allowed for residents' contributions to the home state plan, and earnings are exempt from state and federal income tax when used for a qualified education expense.